Summer reading, rising 6th graders must read:

 English (Mrs. O'Driscoll)

-Choose three (3) Books to read.
-Any Genre is OK!
-Please be ready to discuss when we meet in September
+Choose three (3) books of any genre.
+Please be ready to discuss them when we meet in September.

 History ( Ms. Hunsicker)

 Please Read Chains by Laurie Halse Anderson.
 Please be ready to discuss it when we return to school.